LucasDelfino92/morrowindsharp/main.md

 ### Additional MCP patches

-> This section is exclusively for followers of the optional Overhauls section of the guide.
+> This section includes patches for mods from the guide add-on.

 We installed the Morrowind Code Patch in the **Setup** page.
 However, certain mods installed in this guide require specific patches to work as intended.

 Note that the Morrowind Code Patch **remembers** your **previously installed options**, meaning you just need to look for the ones mentioned below and install them accordingly.